dojo4/policy/hr.md

 * Log the real hours you spend; do not adjust your hours anticipating some outcome.
 Work with dojo4’s business team to handle any disconnect between hours and value.
 You may use whatever system you prefer to track time, but in order for it to be payable, it must be recorded in Redmine.

 Here’s how you do it :
-you can log time on either a specific ticket (generally preferable) or on a project if you are logging time on a ticket, you do it from righthand side of the ticket view if what you were working on spans specific tickets, you can log it on the project in the righthand column of the project overview- you can also see details and run reports from here about how much time has been spent on the project and each ticket to-date - all time logged on tickets and sub projects rolls up into the main project this way you can also easily see what time you (or anyone else) has put in on a particular project or over a particular time span by running an Overall Spent Time report with any filter you need the same goes for time tracking on dojo4 internal projects or tasks, such as meetings - if there is a specific ticket for your work, please track your time under that ticket, otherwise track it under the general dojo4 project- and as with all projects, please ALWAYS include a short description of your work in the comment field.
+* you can log time on either a specific ticket (generally preferable) or on a project
+* if you are logging time on a ticket, you do it from righthand side of the ticket view
+* if what you were working on spans specific tickets, you can log it on the project in the righthand column of the project overview
+* you can also see details and run reports from here about how much time has been spent on the project and each ticket to-date
+* all time logged on tickets and sub projects rolls up into the main project - this way you can also easily see what time you (or anyone else) has put in on a particular project or over a particular time span by running an Overall Spent Time report with any filter you need
+* the same goes for time tracking on dojo4 internal projects or tasks, such as meetings - if there is a specific ticket for your work, please track your time under that ticket, otherwise track it under the general dojo4 project- and as with all projects, please ALWAYS include a short description of your work in the comment field.

 #### dojo4 avatar and gravatar